CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-06-26-why-businesses-fail.md

 Everyone has to sell.Â  When you ask someone out on a date, you are selling your qualities that make the other person want to go out with you.Â  When a doctor is explaining a producedure he is selling his skills and how they will help you.Â  Everyone sells.

-Business that forget that are doomed.Â  "Build it and they will come".Â  No.Â  No.Â  Sell it.Â  Sell it.</p>
+Business that forget that are doomed.Â  "Build it and they will come".Â  No.Â  No.Â  Sell it.Â  Sell it.